What Is Small Claims Court?

 What is the maximum amount I can sue for in small claims court?

 It varies by state, ranging from $2,500 to $25,000.
 Most states allow claims between $5,000 and $12,500.
-California allows up to $12,500 for individuals.
+California allows up to $12,500 for individuals and $5,000 for businesses.

 Do I need a lawyer for small claims court?

 No. In fact, many states prohibit attorneys from representing parties in small claims court.
+The system is specifically designed for people to represent themselves.

 How long does a small claims case take?

 From filing to hearing is typically 30-70 days.
 The hearing itself usually lasts 15-30 minutes.
+You often get a decision the same day or within a few weeks.

 What if I win but the other person doesn't pay?

 You'll need to collect the judgment yourself using methods like wage garnishment, bank levies, or property liens.
+The court doesn't automatically collect for you.

 Can I sue a business in small claims court?

 Yes.
 You can sue businesses, corporations, LLCs, and individuals.
+You'll need to identify the correct legal name and registered agent for service.

 Ready to File Your Case?